How To Do A Pistol Press Check

 Have or ever seen a pistol that has forward serrations, up by the front sight?

 Those are there in order to make press checking easier, or cocking by grasping that section of the slide.
 It would seem odd to do so, but some people do so or at least do so in some situations.
-It's an especially popular modification for tactically optimized pistols or option on tactical models of various handguns.
+It's an especially for tactically optimized pistols or option on tactical models of various handguns.

 Likewise, a number of aftermarket suppliers that make slides for various handguns that do have front slide serrations, which are - again - at least in part purpose-built for press checking.